GSA/challenges-and-prizes/_historical-challenges/carbon-monoxide-poster-contest.md

   to win the public vote prize, invalidate votes, decide not to award the public vote prize or take other appropriate action in CPSC’s discretion.
 CPSC’s decisions as to the administration of the contest and prize awards are final.
-Please contact the contest administrators with any additional questions.'
+Please contact the contest administrators with any additional questions.</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: 03/10/2015 08:00 AM